 Baru Forell Spillerwas the fourth generation to live on the family farmstead on the rural plains of northwest Kansas.With a life-long passion for good horses, Baru Forell Spiller has been constantly involved in rodeos, horse shows, or horse racing.
 She is a 10-year AQHA breeder, concentrating on the proven magic cross of Driftwood & Hancock/Blue Valentine bloodlines.
-She trains her own horses for competition in working cow horse, ranch versatility & other stock horse events.
-Her horses have carried her to an AQHA Versatility Ranch World Championship, multiple SHOT Year End Championships, and qualified for multiple NRCHA World Shows.
+She competes in working cow horse, ranch versatility & other stock horse events.
+Her horses have qualified for the AQHA Versatility Ranch Horse World show, AQHA Select World show, NRCHA World show, and multiple SHOT Year End Championships.
 Her father, Bud Forell, a champion bulldogger, made and tooled his own rodeo gear, including bareback rigging and chaps.
-His legacy continues to be an inspiration to Baru, as is her husband, Joe, a renowned spur and bit maker, who encouraged her to start silver smithing in 2006.
+His legacy continues to be an inspiration to Baru, as is her husband, Joe, a renowned spur and bit maker, who encouraged her to start doing silverwork in 2006.

 Baru on Western Sequel, 2011 Ft Worth Stock Show